JonathanWilbur/asn1-d/documentation/security.md

 > 5 (`krb5`) 1.2.2 through 1.3.4 allows remote attackers to cause a denial of
 > service (infinite loop) via a certain BER encoding.

+I can't even find this version of the source code.
+I gave it an honest effort.

 ### CVE-2004-0699

 > Heap-based buffer overflow in ASN.1 decoding library in Check Point VPN-1